X1nc74/PlatePal/README.md

 ### Inheritance

-User roles and related application structures use inheritance where an "is-a" relationship is appropriate.
+Inheritance is used where an "is-a" relationship is appropriate, including the relationship between user roles in the system.

 ### Abstraction